carpentries/lesson-development-training/episodes/formative-assessment.md

 Exercises should occur frequently throughout the lesson to free up working memory and make space for more new information.

 Creating exercises builds upon the learning objectives you created earlier in the lesson design process.
-You can design exercises based on the actions/skills you described in your learning objectives (the learning outcomes you intend for the lesson).
+You can design exercises based on the skills you described in your learning objectives (the learning outcomes you intend for the lesson).
 This will be easier if your wrote learning objectives with specific action verbs.
 Specific verbs can help you decide what action you want the learners to perform in the exercise.